511NY Developer Resource

 If you did not create a My 511NY account on this site, then follow step 1, otherwise, skip to step 3.

-- Register to access the 511NY Data Feed
+- Sign up to access the 511NY Data Feed

-- Confirm your registration by clicking on the link in the confirmation email you should receive after registering for a My 511NY account
+- Confirm your registration by clicking on the link in the confirmation email you should receive after signing up for a My 511NY account

 - Login to the website